actions/create-github-app-token/tests/README.md

 node tests/post-token-set.test.js
 ```

-All tests are run together in [tests/index.js](index.js), which can be execauted with ava
+All tests are run together in [tests/index.js](index.js), which can be executed with ava

 ```
 npx ava tests/index.js